kjerinic/mock-rate-my-prof/ratingBack/README.md

-# Clojure REST API using Leiningen
+# Clojure REST API using Leiningen and MySQL

 The project uses Ring, Compojure and Swagger to make a "sweet API" and SQL Korma for communicating with the database.

 ## Requirements

-To start the project you need to have Java installed (at least version 8) as well as Leiningen, a popular Clojure build tool.
+To start the server you need to have Java installed (at least version 8) as well as Leiningen, a popular Clojure build tool.
+To use the API you need to have MySQL installed as well.

 ## To start the server